Probing for Knowledge Attribution in Large Language Models: Attribution Classification

 \subsection{Ablation}

-Ablation is performed on the Layer-LR FTG because of its robustness (see below) and its applicability to incorrect responses. \paragraph{Degenerate Attribution.} We evaluate whether attribution probes rely on degenerate heuristics rather than genuine provenance signals.
-First, in the answer-string decoy variant of SQuAD—where the gold answer appears verbatim in an unrelated context—performance drops for all classifiers.
-However, \textit{Layer-LR} remains well above chance (0.724).\footnote{Semantic irrelevance is not explicitly verified; random passages are used to stress-test degenerate heuristics rather than to measure attribution performance.} In contrast, the MLP collapses to near-random performance (0.541), indicating that the MLP overfits to lexical shortcuts such as entity repetition, whereas \textit{Layer-LR} captures a more robust attribution signal (\cref{tab:decoy}).
-Second, when both parametric memory and context suffice to answer a question, models overwhelmingly default to the contextual channel (87.1\%).
-This rules out the degenerate explanation that the probe merely detects whether a fact is stored in the model’s parameters, rather than which source the model actually uses.
-Third, in the irrelevant-context setting—where known facts are paired with unrelated passages—92\% of answers are still attributed as parametric, ruling out a trivial heuristic that equates the mere presence of context with contextual attribution.
+For the linear probe, ablation is performed on Layer-LR FTG because of its robustness and it does not rely on entity mentions.

+\paragraph{Degenerate Attribution.} We evaluate whether attribution probes rely on degenerate heuristics rather than genuine provenance signals.
+Firstly, we test the answer-string decoy variant of SQuAD, where the gold answer appears verbatim in an unrelated context—performance drops for all classifiers.
+Nevertheless, \textit{Layer-LR} remains well above chance (0.724).\footnote{Semantic irrelevance is not explicitly verified; we use this ablation more to uncover potential model shortcuts.} In contrast, the MLP collapses to near-random performance (0.541), indicating that the MLP overfits to lexical shortcuts such as entity repetition, whereas \textit{Layer-LR} captures a more robust attribution signal (see \cref{tab:decoy} in \cref{app:more-results}).
+Secondly, in the irrelevant-context setting---where known facts are paired with unrelated passages---92\% of answers are still attributed as parametric, ruling out a trivial heuristic that equates the mere presence of context with contextual attribution.
+Thirdly, when both parametric memory and context suffice to answer a question, models overwhelmingly default to the contextual channel (87.1\%).
+This rules out the explanation that the probe merely detects whether a fact is stored in the model’s parameters, rather than the knowledge source.

-\paragraph{Error and Attribution Mismatch.} To analyse attribution and answer correctness, we consider two complementary conditions: (i) present parametric knowledge paired with irrelevant context, and (ii) absent parametric knowledge paired with relevant context.
-Source alignment (parametric when required, or contextual when required) and answer correctness form a $2{\times}2$ contingency table, analysed using Fisher’s exact test \citep{10.1111/j.2397-2335.1935.tb04208.x}, with relative risk as the effect size.
+\paragraph{Error and Attribution Mismatch.} To analyse the relationship between attribution and answer correctness, we consider two complementary conditions: (i) present parametric knowledge paired with irrelevant context, and (ii) absent parametric knowledge paired with relevant context.
+We use \textsc{SQuAD} with random contexts in case of parametric knowledge and original context otherwise, recording answer correctness.
+Source alignment (parametric when required, or contextual when required) and correctness form a $2{\times}2$ contingency table, analysed using Fisher’s exact test \citep{10.1111/j.2397-2335.1935.tb04208.x}, with relative risk as the effect size.
+Attribution mismatches strongly correlate with errors ($p \ll 0.001$), with asymmetric effects: relying on misleading context increases errors by up to $\approx$70\% when parametric knowledge is required, whereas defaulting to parametric memory in contextual settings increases errors by only $\approx$30\%.